Helping you say goodbye

 If you choose a civil funeral, you can rest assured that the ceremony will focus entirely on the person who has died, and that the tone and content of the ceremony will reflect their personality and the life they lived.

-As a civil celebrant, I will help you to make decisions but I will not have fixed ideas about the way the ceremony should be.
+As a civil celebrant, I will help you to make decisions and I will offer advice, but I will not have fixed ideas about the way the ceremony should be.

 If you’re planning a civil funeral with me, I’ll meet with you before the service to talk with you about the person who has died.
 I will share ideas and give you guidance, but I won’t try to impose anything on you.
 You will be in charge of the structure and content of the ceremony.